Prospectus & Curriculum Information

 Welcome to Wyke Primary School.

-However, the building is just the beginning.
-Our school is about people- children, staff, parents, governors and friends working together as a team to encourage and challenge the pupils to achieve the highest standards of which they are capable.
+Our school is about our people – children, staff, parents, governors and friends working together as a team to encourage and challenge the pupils in a nurturing and safe school community where everyone is valued, happy and works collaboratively.

-We are proud of our school, its reputation and positive ethos and we hope that you and your children will soon feel part of our close community.
+We firmly believe that Wyke has something very special to offer.
+We are very proud of our school, its reputation and positive ethos and we hope that you find these pages helpful and informative.

 Miss Olivia Palmer